Causing a seed to produce growth and eventually become a plant.

 The name for what happens when a tree loses a complete ring of bark around the circumference of its trunk.
 This condition is typically fatal to a tree.

 The process of attaching one related plant tissue to another plant tissue.
 Normally, it is used to connect a superior fruiting tissue to a superior rooting tissue.

 green compost material

-Material added to compost pile that add nitrogen to the composting mix and feed the microbes and bacteria that are needed for composting.
+Material added to the compost pile that adds nitrogen to the composting mix and feeds the microbes and bacteria that are needed for composting.

 A plant that is grown purely to enrich or fertilize the soil in which it is grown in.
 Nitrogen fixing plants, like peas and clover, are examples of this.